 The Lourve or Musée du Louvre is the world’s largest art museum.
 This former fortress and palace houses a stunning collection of famous artwork which includes the Mona Lisa painting by Leonardo da Vinci.
 It is not just a place where you can marvel at priceless masterpieces but it’s also the most ideal platform to learn more about French history, culture, politics and its major events.
-The Lourve Pyramid looks astounding in the day but is even more impressive when it is illuminated at night.
+The Lourve Pyramid looks astounding in the day but is even more impressive when it is illuminated at night, making it a popular destination for those looking to teach English in France.
 Very photo-worthy indeed.

 3. Have a jolly good time at Disneyland Paris

 If you have always adored Disney characters and/or easily get excited over cute stuffs (like me), you will love this theme park that is like a giant adventure playground for both the young and old.
 There’s no better place to bring out your inner child.
 Come here to meet Mickey and friends (I love Winnie the Pooh!) in person, watch magical shows & colourful parades, have a thrilling good time going on rides, eat at Disney-themed restaurants and don’t forget to bring home a bag of the cutest souvenirs and of course, unforgettable memories too.